 Many of the best microphones for recording podcasts come with a hefty price tag, but the investment is worth it since it is the backbone of the audio-first format of content consumption.
 Besides, if you find your podcast companion in one of the recommended microphones, you will likely use it hundreds of times in the coming years and will enjoy the silky smooth sound these microphones produce.
 These microphones also guarantee you will never get tired of listening to the sound of your voice.

-You can also check out our other related guides: Podcast Mic Setup, The Best Microphone Software For Recording Voice and How Much is a Mic?
-And if you’re looking for Bluetooth microphones, check out our comprehensive guide on the best Bluetooth microphones.
+You can also check out our other related guides: Podcast Mic Setup, The Best Microphone Software For Recording Voice And if you’re looking for Bluetooth microphones, check out our comprehensive guide on the best Bluetooth microphones.